kubernetes-sigs/cluster-api/docs/proposals/20250513-chained-and-efficient-upgrades-for-clusters-with-managed-topologies.md

 Please note:
 - In case both the list of Kubernetes versions and the runtime extension definition will be left empty in a cluster class, Cluster API will behave as of today: only upgrades to the next minor are allowed for the corresponding clusters.
-- If the list of Kubernetes versions is defined in a ClusterClass, the system is going to use this info to:
+- If the list of Kubernetes versions is defined in a ClusterClass, the system is going to use this info also in the Cluster validation webhook in order to:
+  - Validate the initial version of a corresponding cluster (on create)
-  - Validate the target version for an upgrade of a corresponding cluster
+  - Validate the target version for an upgrade of a corresponding cluster (on update)
-  - Check if there is a valid upgrade path from the current version to the target version.
+  - Check if there is a valid upgrade path from the current version to the target version (on update)
-- If instead, the ClusterClass is reading upgrade plans from a runtime extension, the system is NOT going to use it to validate the target version for an upgrade of a corresponding cluster.
+- If instead, the ClusterClass is reading upgrade plans from a runtime extension, the Cluster validation webhook is NOT going to call this runtime extension, and thus it won't validate the initial/target version of a corresponding cluster.
   - This limitation is driven by the fact that adding nested http calls into webhooks might lead to performance issues; also, in most cases advanced users already are implementing additional checks for cluster upgrades, and they need full flexibility in how to integrate the upgrade plan checks.